 Depending on your itinerary, your personal risk factors, and the length of your visit, your health care provider may offer you vaccination against COVID-19, hepatitis A, hepatitis B, influenza, measles, mumps, rubella, rabies, or typhoid fever.
 Routine immunizations, such as those that prevent tetanus/diphtheria or "childhood" diseases, should be reviewed and updated as needed.

 See also: Library article for Malaria

-WHO—International Travel and Health (current online update, Country List)(2017) Malaria risk exclusively due to P. falciparum exists throughout the year, especially in the western provinces of Dajabón, Elias Pina and San Juan.
-In 2015, transmission increased in the National district and the provinces of Santo Domingo and La Altagracia, specifically in Bávaro district.
+WHO—International Travel and Health (current online update, Country List)(2021) Malaria risk due exclusively to P. falciparum exists throughout the year, especially in the provinces of Santo Domingo, San Cristóbal and the Distrito Nacional.
 Risk in other areas is low to negligible.
-There is no evidence of P. falciparum resistance to any antimalarial drug.
+No evidence of P. falciparum resistance to any antimalarial drug has been reported.

 aAlternatively, for travel to rural areas with low risk of malaria infection, mosquito bite prevention can be combined with stand–by emergency treatment (SBET).

 WHO Country List footnote: When available, the date of the most recent update or confirmation is indicated in parentheses in the country list.
 If no date is indicated, the most recent update or confirmation was provided before 2013.